What does the Superannuation Complaints Tribunal do?

 - A refusal to approve a claim for a disability benefit; and

-- A superannuation provider’s conduct in administering the splitting of a superannuation payment between spouses in accordance with a binding agreement or Family Court Order under family law.
+- with a binding agreement or Family Court Order under family law.

 Who can make a complaint?